-Foodstuff business is a daily income business in Nigeria and because it is a daily income business this means that you will make money every day, day in day out, week in week out.
+Foodstuff business or grain business is a daily income business in Nigeria and because it is a daily income business this means that you will make money every day, day in day out, week in week out.

 Foodstuff business is also a lucrative business in Nigeria because it has to do with goods Nigerians cannot do without every day.
 Every day Nigerians must eat.
 We need to eat food not just to fill our empty stomachs, to give us strength but also to nourish our bodies and make us grow.

 If there are no foodstuff businesses in Nigeria it is bold to say that Nigeria will soon go into famine.
 The food industry is a big industry in Nigeria.

 Asides from the fact that you can have direct customers who buy raw food from you for direct consumption that is to buy and keep at home for eating, we also have the food processing industry where manufacturing industries like cassava processing plants, plantain processing plants, and other companies that are into animal feed production will also buy from you.

 So you can see whether you are going into raw food business in Nigeria directly or indirectly you or you are going into it with a small capital or big capital you will make your big profits.

 However, how big the profit is is related because the more capital you invest in the business in Nigeria the more profits you are going to yield from it.